 - 1 tablespoon maple syrup

-- Preheat oven to 375º F and line a baking sheet with parchment paper or foil.
-Spread tempeh squares on baking sheet and set aside.
+- Preheat the oven to 375 degrees Fahrenheit and line a baking sheet with parchment paper or a silicone baking mat.